fzi-forschungszentrum-informatik/P3IV/README.md

 First, if you plan to do large scale integration tests, rather than developing entirely new algorithms for research, you should rather consider to use Deepdrive, CARLA, LGSVL, Carmaker, Coincarsim (...).
 This simulation environment is not aimed for Hardware-in-the-loop testing or testing with commercially available sensor models.
 It further doesn't provide any photorealistic environment.
 Its focus is processing chain, after environment perception.

+Real time simulation frameworks, share information among its modules and components typically with timestamped messages (cf. ROS messages).
+Upon processing these messages must be extrapolated and aligned in time.
+Because such operations are rather engineering tasks and do not bring any further value to the developed algorithm, we _freeze_ the time while processing.
+Processing time of individual modules can be measured in a stand-alone basis.
+If you plan to do integration tests while covering processing delays and jitters, you should use another simulation framework.

 P3IV has been developed with a focus on vehicle to vehicle interactions.
 Therefore, we do not support cyclists or pedestrians yet.
 But the modular structure of the framework allows such an extension, and we plan to integrate cyclists and pedestrians.

 ## Installation